Murto/loom/README.md

-# pyramid
+# Loom

-pryamid is a toy language for playing around with data granularity and type systems.
+Loom is a toy language for playing around with data represention and type systems